Advancements in heat exchangers revolutionize the poultry industry

 Schlegel runs his system year-round.
 “Even in the summer, the barn temperature has to be really high for chicks and you want to recover as much heat as possible at night, for example,” he says.
 “For the first two to three weeks of the cycle, it’s the only ventilation I have going.”

-Last fall, Keet Farm in Georgeville, Que., installed 23 heat exchangers across its broiler barns.
+A few years ago, Keet Farm in Georgeville, Que., installed 23 heat exchangers across its broiler barns.
 After looking at various brands over the last few years, owner Jose Keet says he decided on Avi-Air as it had all the characteristics he was looking for: low maintenance, auto-flush and auto-defrost.
 “With the results we had this past winter, we figure they should pay for itself within four to five years depending on the barn efficiency,” he notes.
 “I have never seen such a dry litter in the winter since the installation of those machines.”

 The core is washed between flocks, but dust is also flushed from the core of the Avi-Air every day through several automatic washing cycles.
 This rinsing system allows the cartridge to perform at full potential during broiler growing time, Brodeur says, and also make it a whole lot easier and much less time-consuming to clean compared to other systems.